-The Firm and our registered representatives must explain in detail any call features of the CD product, particularly where, as is often the case with long-term CDs, the call option is solely at the discretion of the issuer and the customer does not receive a corresponding option to "put" the CD back to the issuer at a set price.
+The Firm and our registered representatives must explain in detail any call features of the CD product, particularly where, as is often the case with long-term CDs, the call option is solely at the discretion of the issuer and the customer does not receive a CFSC WSP 20201031- Page 146 of 242 corresponding option to "put" the CD back to the issuer at a set price.
 Purchasers should be told that under certain market conditions- i.e., when falling interest rates would cause the CD to trade at a premium in the secondary market- the issuer will likely exercise its call option, as it can obtain deposits at lower interest rates.